yuliangjin1985/code-challenges/basics/readme.md

 Of course we don't actually adjust the whole array but instead adjust only on the fly only the elements we look at.
 And the adjustment is done by comparing both the target and the actual element against nums[0].

+There are three key numbers, the pivot, the mid, and the target.
+If mid and target are on the same side of pivot, then the virtual mid value is set to be the current value.
+If mid and target are on the two sides of the pivot, then compare the target with pivot to set virtual mid to be -inf or inf, and last step is compare the virtual mid with target.

+[12, 13, 14, 15, 16, 17, 18, 19, 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11], the pivot is 12, mid is at index 9 (0 + (19-0)//2), having 1 now.
+Numbers of 0, 2, ...11 are on one side of pivot, and 12,13,14,...19 are on the other side of pivot.

 ```python
     def search(self, nums, target):
         lo, hi = 0, len(nums) - 1